whisperity/envprobe/README.md

 on the right side.)

 ~~~
-                    variable.
-set                 {VARIABLE=VALUE} Set the environmental variable to a
-                    given value.
 add                 {+VARIABLE VALUE} Add values to an array-like
                     environmental variable.
 remove              {-VARIABLE VALUE} Remove values from an array-like
                     environmental variable.
 undefine            {^VARIABLE} Undefine an environmental variable.
 ~~~

-### Querying and changing

-The `get` and `set` actions can be used to print or change the value of a variable.

-To set `EDITOR` to something else:

-    ep set EDITOR your-favourite-editor

-The shortcut characters `?` and `=` can be used instead of `get` and `set` like this:

-    ep EDITOR=your-favourite-editor

-(The special character can appear either as the first and as the last letter of the command.
-If you are fancy of Haskell and prefix syntax, you can say something like the following.
-The "prefix" and "suffix" forms are equivalent.)

-    ep =EDITOR your-favourite-editor
-    ep = EDITOR your-favourite-editor
-    ep EDITOR?
-    ep EDITOR ?

 ### Adding and removing "array-like" components (e.g. `PATH`)